stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 Usually .frameworks rely on other .framework's to work.
 (Playground doesn't allow this out of the box)

-1. file -> new project -> cocoa framework -> call it Child.framework -> cmd+b
+1. File -> new project -> cocoa framework -> call it Child.framework -> cmd+b

-2. file -> new project -> cocoa framework -> call it Parent.framework
+2. File -> new project -> cocoa framework -> call it Parent.framework

 3. Copy the Child.framework into the project folder of: Parent.framework